n3mawashi/pan-ssm-cicd-poc/README.md

 1. Create feature request with 5 tuple/URL requirement in description
 2. create branch for change
 3. add ansible/terraform code
-    1. Could use NLP/AI to recomemend code with some awareness of objects and groups (think AD)
+    1. Could use NLP/AI to recommend code with some awareness of objects and groups (think AD)
 4. Create a PR
     1. lint/syntax check
     2. security scan code
 5. merge change if approved
 6. trigger control node to get new configuration to roll out to firewall.
-7. Run reachability test to confirm change is sucessful.
+7. Run reachability test to confirm change is successful.

 ## Phase 2
 turn the control node into a lambda function or fargate container and start on merge commit event.